ioctlsg/PRTG_SMS_Gateway/README.md

 # Method 2 - SMTP Trap

 This method primarily uses SMTP trap on the device being monitored.
 An additional feature on the smsgateway need to be purchase.
 For GrepTech smsgateway a trap2sms plugin is required.
+GrepTech Smsgateway monitors all smtp traps send to it, upon receiving a sms trap, the Smsgateway would do a matching of the OID, when a OID matches the "configured OID" a sms notification would be sent.

+in short, the Smsgateway has no dependencies as long as it receives a smtp trap and matches in its configuration file it would send a sms.
+Therefore smtp devices can directly send smtp traps to the Smsgateway without the need of PRTG.

+this may or may not complicate the over monitoring design.

 In the case PRTG genrates the SMTP trap to sms gateway when a Fault/Warning occurs.